 The ability to withstand wear typically caused by mechanical action

 Why It Matters

-Abrasion resistance is critical for many applications that experience high wear.
+Polyurethane’s abrasion resistance is a key performance advantage of polyurethane.
+It’s why you find polyurethane used in so many applications that experience high wear.
 Examples include bushings, bearings, wheels, sprockets, and wear liners.
-Abrasion resistance is a key performance advantage of polyurethane.
+More examples ›

 Polyurethane withstands the typical forms of abrasion: sliding, impingement, and slurry.
 It resists the tearing associated with sliding abrasion.
 And it absorbs and recovers from the particle impacts associated with impingement and slurry abrasion.
 Some applications will present a mix of these abrasion types.